Content

 In addition to the general rules described above in Section X.A., the rules described below shall apply in the Majors division.

-In a complete 6-inning game, each player shall play at least three (3) innings and get at least one (1) at-bat in League and Interlock games that are played through the end of the regular season, not including League playoff games.
-The penalties affecting both player and manager shall be enforced as defined in Regulation IV(i) in the Official Rules.
-If a team plays fewer than 6 defensive innings such as in a regulation game shortened by darkness, weather, or 10-run rule or if the visiting team loses in a complete game (5 ½ innings), each player on that team shall play at least two (2) innings and get at least one (1) at bat in League and Interlock games that are played through the end of the regular season, not including League playoff games.
+• If a team plays fewer than 6 defensive innings such as in a regulation game shortened by darkness, weather, or 10-run rule or if the visiting team loses in a complete game (5 ½ innings), each player on that team shall play at least two (2) innings and get at least one (1) at bat in League and Interlock games that are played through the end of the regular season, not including League playoff games.
 Note that the home team in a 5 ½-inning complete game is still subject to the full 3-inning requirement.
-In the event that a player does not meet the shortened 2-inning requirement, he/she must make up the playing time as specified in Regulation IV(i) in the Official Rules, but there shall be no penalty for the manager unless the violation is deemed by the League Board to have been intentional.
-Playing time for all League playoff and any tournament games shall be governed by the minimum standards as set forth in the Official Rules.

 C. DIVISION RULES – AAA MINORS